-This is a live blog from the Financial Brand 2017- My notes are adapted from Joe Meier's presentation on Rethinking Growth Metrics and Digital Marketing ROI in a Mobile-first World.
+This was a live blog from the Financial Brand 2017- My notes are adapted from Joe Meier's presentation on Rethinking Growth Metrics and Digital Marketing ROI in a Mobile-first World.
 Getting excited about presenting in a few weeks at Financial Brand 2019!

 1. What Matters?
 And, Are Your Campaign Metrics Aligned with Larger Business Goals?

-So, rather than having a marketing objective that is conencted to something traditional like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS), your credit union should be tracking the actual revenue impacts that are tied to these campaigns.
-AND perhaps even more importantly, you should also consider the lifetime total value of these new members or conversions when determining your target budgets.
+So, rather than having a marketing objective that is connected to something traditional like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS), your bank or credit union should be tracking the actual revenue impacts that are tied to these campaigns.
+AND perhaps even more importantly, you should also consider the lifetime total value of these new customers or conversions when determining your target budgets.

 2. What's Already Working?
 And Where Will You Need to Be Comfortable with Estimating?